 There is an opportunity to ensure that the loss of the cricket pavilion is replaced with a high quality memorial proposal to compensate for its loss.
-Coupled with the applicants proposal for the memorial garden within the site, and the school's memorial proposals at the site of the new school, it is considered that the loss of the cricket pavilion would be acceptable in the context of the proposals for this site.
+Coupled with the applicants proposal for the memorial garden within the site, it is considered that the loss of the cricket pavilion would be acceptable in the context of the proposals for both this site.

 In highways terms, the impact from a residential scheme would be no greater than that of the school use and therefore the local highway network would be able to accommodate the likely traffic movements generated by the proposal.
-Adequate parking would be provided having regard to the size, type and scale of units and the sites' highly sustainable location adjoining the town centre boundary.
+Adequate parking would be provided having regard of the size, type and scale and the sites' highly sustainable location adjoining the town centre boundary.

 The proposal would not materially harm neighbouring residential amenity and would provide sufficient amenity for the new occupants having regard to the character of the area and the design credentials of the scheme.
-The application would offset the impact on healthcare and education through the provision of financial contributions and would partially offset the impact on children's play provision at West Park, which would be redirected from an indoor sport contribution following a review at member's request.
-The development can only bear the cost of providing 5 affordable units and cannot any additional contributions / obligations.
+The application would offset the impact on public open space, healthcare and education through the provision of financial contributions.
 The applicants have demonstrated general compliance with national and local guidance in a range of areas including ecology, flood risk, noise and air quality.